 Federal Wildlife Service Refuge receipts are paid directly to the counties.
-There are no statutes governing the counties' use of these receipts, as such, they are not recorded on the Statement.
-The counties received \$18 from this program during the period October 1, 2010 through September 30, 2011.
+There are no statutes governing the counties' use of these receipts.
+The State received no revenue from this program during the period October 1, 2011 through September 30, 2012.